dulacp/dulacp.github.io/_posts/2013-03-03-computing-the-ios-device-tilt.markdown

 <img src="{{ '/images/iphone-attitude.png' | prepend:site.baseurl }}">

-And you guess that the `yaw` value is the rotation against the red axis.
-It seems pretty straight foward so let's implement it.
+And you have guessed, the `yaw` value is the rotation against the red axis.
+It seems pretty straight forward so let's implement that.

 {% highlight objective-c %}
 - (void)viewDidLoad {